remip48/AISanalyze/paper.md

 - extracting the vessel positions and their information around the desired locations, at the desired times.

 However, each function is available individually as well.
-Second, a further function allows to interpolate (linearly) all AIS data at the desired temporal resolution, regardless of the location.
+Second, a further function allows to linearly interpolate all AIS data at the desired temporal resolution, regardless of the location.
 Finally, a last function extracts the length and type of vessel per MMSI (Maritime Mobile Service Identity), removing the errors present in the AIS data.
 This information can later be added to the interpolated/extracted AIS data.

 # Statement of need